HISTORY of LIBERIA

-Country Name: Republic of Liberia
+- Country Name: Republic of Liberia

-Capital: Monrovia
+- Capital: Monrovia

-Independence: July 26, 1847
+- Independence: July 26, 1847

-Government Type: Republic (Legislative, Executive & Judicial Branch)
+- Government Type: Republic (Legislative, Executive & Judicial Branch)

-Dual system of statutory law based on Anglo-American common law for the modern sector, and customary law based on unwritten tribal practices, for the indigenous sector.
+- Legal System: Dual system of statutory law based on Anglo-American common law for the modern sector, and customary law based on unwritten tribal practices, for the indigenous sector.

 The Liberia’s national flag is called “LONE STAR”.
-The eleven horizontal stripes represent the eleven signers of the declaration of independence, and the constitution of the Republic of Liberia; the blue field symbolizes the continent of Africa; the five pointed white star depicts Liberia as the first “independent republic” on the continent of Africa; the red color designates “valor”, the white, “purity”; and the blue, “fidelity”.
-Although these representations are uniquely Liberian, the flag itself is a replica of “Old Glory”, the national flag of the United States. |
+The eleven horizontal stripes represent the eleven signers of the declaration of independence, and the constitution of the Republic of Liberia; the blue field symbolizes the continent of Africa; the five pointed white star depicts Liberia as the first “independent republic” on the continent of Africa; the red color designates “valor”, the white, “purity”;

 Money was raised, with some indirect help from the federal government, when (1819) Congress appropriated $100,000 to return African blacks that were illegally brought to the United States.
 In 1821, an agent, Eli Ayers, and Lt.
 R.F.
-Stockton of the U.S. Navy, purchased land in Africa, where, subsequently, Jehudi Ashmun, and Ralph R. Gurley laid the foundations of Liberia.
+Stockton of the U.S. Navy, purchased land in Africa, where, subsequently, Jehudi Ashmun, and Ralph R. Gurley laid the foundation of Liberia.
 More than 11,000 blacks were transported to Liberia before 1860.

 From 1865, until its dissolution in 1912, the society was a sort of trustee for Liberia.